 - related_pages: This is used to tag the tools so that they can be listed on the correct page.
 We only allow page_id that are linked to a page.
 To find out what the page_id of a page is, please check its metadata attribute

-page_idat the top of the markdown file or the Website overview page.
+page_idat the top of the markdown file or the List of page IDs page.
 List multiple page_id’s by using a comma

 |Beacon||https://beacon-project.io/||The Beacon protocol defines an open standard for genomics data discovery.||researcher, data manager, IT support, human data|